infinum/frontend-handbook/JavaScript/Angular.md

 ### Utilizing TestBed

 Dependency injection is very powerful during testing, as it allows you to provide mock services for testing purposes.
 You will sometimes want to spy on some private service's methods.
-This might tempt you to make the service public or do bypass TS by doing something like `component['myService']`.
+This might tempt you to make the service public or to bypass TS by doing something like `component['myService']`.
 To avoid these *dirty* solutions, you can utilize `TestBed`.

 Consider this example with a header component and user service which is used for logging in: